 The sum is more than its parts

 Students at MIT Sloan are quick to praise the refreshingly collaborative environment they’ve found on campus.
-We often hear students marvel at how everyone pitches in to help you attain your goals, from student peers to faculty, and from alumni to business leaders.
-Ask anyone what makes the School a special place, and you’ll hear about the people here — accessible, creative, curious, intelligent, respectful, and grounded people — with open doors, who freely work in collaboration toward common goals.
+We often hear students marvel at how everyone pitches in to help them attain their goals, from student peers to faculty, and from alumni to business leaders.
+Ask anyone what makes the School a special place, and you’ll hear about the people here—accessible, creative, curious, intelligent, respectful, and grounded—with open doors, who freely work in collaboration toward common goals.

 Your Team in Action

-The summer required classes and career workshops establish collaboration quickly.
+The summer required classes and career workshops quickly establish collaboration.
 Teams of students from diverse backgrounds and careers, and with distinct learning styles, work together through problem sets and cases.
-Each cohort of 60 students takes the required courses together.
-Alumni remark that they feel their classmates became an important source of support and friendship.
+This collaboration establishes a strong foundation that becomes an important source of support and friendship beyond the MFin experience.

 Proseminars and Clubs

-Collaborative learning extends beyond the powerful, shared experience of the summer, both in and out of class.
-In Proseminars and in the Finance Research PracticumTM student teams tackle problems faced by partner companies from surrounding communities, and from around the world.
+Collaborative learning extends beyond the powerful, shared experience of the summer, both in and out of the classroom.
+In Proseminars and in the Finance Research PracticumSM, student teams tackle problems faced by partner companies from surrounding communities and from around the world.